peter-meehan-domokos/perfect-square/README.md

 #### Todo

-State management is currently not handled outside of the peresentation components, for exampl is a redux store or context.
+State management is currently not handled outside of the peresentation components, for example in a redux store or context.
 This separation needs to be implemented.

 The d3 [force simulation](https://github.com/peter-meehan-domokos/perfect-square/blob/main/app/components/perfect-square-visual/simulation.js) and [zoom](https://github.com/peter-meehan-domokos/perfect-square/blob/main/app/components/perfect-square-visual/zoom.js) components can be converted into hooks, rather than standard functions, to allow clearer separation and reusability.